 - Initiation; Completion.
-You must follow proper procedures to check in and out of the Unit as established by the ORL (see The Source and website).
+You must follow proper procedures to check in and out of the Unit as established by the ORL (see The Source or ORL website).

 - Pets.
 You must not keep any pet in Housing other than fish in an aquarium having no larger than a twenty-gallon capacity.
 This paragraph’s prohibition does not apply to any so-called “Service Animal,” as defined by section 504 of the Americans with Disabilities Act (see The Source), or approved Emotional Support Animals.
 Please refer to Access-Ability Services website for more information on applying for an Emotional Support Animal

 - University Entry.
 The circumstances under which the University may enter Your Unit are set forth in The Source.

-University has discretion to decrease any applicable charge upon any reassignment as set forth below, but must obtain Your consent before increasing the charge unless due to a room change that You accept.
+University has discretion to decrease any applicable charge due to reassignment of housing accommodations as set forth below.
+You are responsible for any increase in applicable charges for a room change You initiate or accept.

-You must pay to University any charge assessed for any lock change that is necessary as a result of any Key lost, broken or not returned by specified date.
+You must pay to the University any charge assessed for any lock change that is necessary as a result of any Key lost, broken or not returned by specified date.

-If You fail to complete Your residency at Housing for any reason, excluding an instance that University has released You from that residency (see The Source for procedure), then the University retains a right to assess an appropriate charge upon You for the room corresponding to the entire Year.
+If You fail to complete Your residency in Housing for any reason, excluding an instance that University has released You from that residency (see The Source or ORL website for procedure), then the University retains a right to assess an appropriate charge upon You for the room and board corresponding to the entire Year.